Rocky Mountain College of Art and Design: History

 RMCAD was established in January 1963 by Philip J. Steele, an artist and educator, who purchased the Art for All Studios school from Dorothea Seeley Shulenburg.
 Steele renamed the school "Rocky Mountain School of Art" as a proprietorship and later incorporated the school on September 11, 1972.

 The college relocated several times as it increased enrollment.
 In 2003, the college moved from its three-building Denver location to its current in the suburb of Lakewood.

 In 2010, Bill Heavener, Ed Haddock, and Jon Phelp who own Full Sail University purchased a controlling share of the college from the Steele family, and began an initiative to restructure the college and curriculum.
 In 2014, amidst a turnover of a significant number of key faculty, RMCAD rescheduled its in-person campus courses to align with the scheduling of online classes, and to cut costs moved most liberal arts courses online.

-Accrediation
+Accreditation

 RMCAD is accredited by the Higher Learning Commission (HLC) and the National Association of Schools of Art and Design.
 The Interior Design program is accredited by the Council for Interior Design Accreditation.